The main difficulty when talking about the past in French is to know when to use L'Imparfait or Le Passé Composé.

 In this lesson, we're going to look at how to use Le Passé Composé on its own, as well as combined with L'Imparfait.

-(Reminder of the different usages for L'Imparfait: expressing continuing actions , habits or repeated actions Expressing habits or repeated actions in L'Imparfait (imperfect tense), or for descriptions and past states Describing and expressing opinions in L'Imparfait (imperfect tense))
+(Reminder of the different usages for L'Imparfait: expressing continuing actions , habits or repeated actions Expressing past habits or repeated actions with the imperfect tense in French (L'Imparfait), or for descriptions and past states Describing and expressing opinions with the imperfect tense in French (L'Imparfait))

 Look at these examples in Le Passé Composé: